wikiZ/RedGuard/README.md

 ## RedGuard logs

-The blue team tracing behavior is analyzed through the interception log of the target request, which can be used to track peer connection events/problems.
+The blue team tracing behavior is analyzed through the interception log of the target request, which can be used to track peer connection events/issues.
 The log file is generated in the directory where RedGuard is running, **file name: RedGuard.log**.

 ![image.png](https://github.com/wikiZ/RedGuardImage/raw/main/1656310909975.jpg)

 ## RedGuard Obtain the real IP address

 This section describes how to configure RG to obtain the real IP address of a request.
-You only need to add the following configuration to the profile of the C2 device, that is, to obtain the real IP address of the target through the request header X-Forwarded-For.
+You only need to add the following configuration to the profile of the C2 device, the real IP address of the target is obtained through the request header X-Forwarded-For.

 ```bash
 http-config {